ChainSafe/game-docs-v2/docs/v2/8_in-game-marketplace.md

 <iframe width="800" height="450" src="https://www.youtube-nocookie.com/embed/Twm3crRgHVg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Using the collections prefabs
-There is also a Collections feature for the [Chainsafe Marketplace](https://marketplace.chainsafe.io/collections).
+There is also a Collections feature for the [Marketplace](https://marketplace.chainsafe.io/collections).
 This allows the creation of an NFT collection page that makes it easier to group and display NFTs for a specific game using our marketplace.
 For example, if you have a collection of swords, shields, and armors all under the same collection, you can setup an in-game marketplace using our marketplace prefab and ensure only your collection NFTs are displayed within Unity.

 ![](v2Assets/v2Collections.png)